franciskershaw/slice-of-pie/testing.md

 2. Do all of my backend functions work outside of my own development environment and tools?
 3. Is there anything at all not working as it should do?

 Overall, I felt that questions 1-2 were answered with a yes as the general feedback was positive with regard to the ease of use on the site - and users were successfully able to complete their journeys.
 There were however a few bugs and general UX issues brought to my attention, which I will detail below.
-Some were fixed in time for submission, however with the lack of time available before the deadline there were some left unfixed for now which I explain in a section further down.
+Some were fixed in time for submission, however with the lack of time available before the deadline there were some left unfixed for now which I explain in the *Outstanding bugs* section further down.

 ### Notable bugs